stevesch/stevesch-MathVec/README.md

 <br/>
 Notes:

-- when in doubt about the w-component of a vector4, set it to 1.0f.
+- Some vector operations are only implemented for vector4 (not vector3).
+When in doubt about the w-component of a vector4, set it to 1.0f.

 - quaternions should almost always be normalized when using them as rotations.
 If you create them properly (e.g. using fromAxisAngle or fromMatrix), this will usually not be a big issue, but if you see that a quaternion is not normalized, something has probably gone wrong.